Basic Configuration Server to Avoid Hardcoding in iOS Applications

 ConfigService

-is independent from SwiftUI but we notify by NotificationCenter
+is independent of SwiftUI, but we notify changes using NotificationCenter

 .
-It is important to dispatch to the main queue as it will trigger UI changes and the notification center will send from a background queue. @objc
+It’s important to dispatch updates to the main queue, as this will trigger UI changes, and NotificationCenter

-method because otherwise it won’t be visible by #selector
+method because, without it, the method won’t be visible to #selector

 .